MetaCell/c-elegans-app/ingestion/README.md

 ### Verifying Installation

-To ensure the CLI tool is installed correctly, run the following command:
+To ensure the CLI tool is installed correctly, run the following command, e.g.:

 ```bash
 celegans --help